Why Waupun girls basketball's latest Division I recruit was eager to commit

 People are also reading…

-Aalsma's length has created a versatility on the court that intrigues coaches like Sinn.
+Aalsma's length has created a versatility on the court that intrigues coaches such as Sinn.

-Lydia Aalsma said she also was motivated to reach the level of older sister Abbie Aalsma, who's entering her second season at Illinois State University.
+Aalsma said she also was motivated to reach the level of older sister Abbie Aalsma, who's entering her second season at Illinois State.

 "I knew she'd get something when you saw that she could keep up with the likes of Kayl and Abbie in practice from an athletic standpoint," Tim Aalsma said.